chenesan/django-disqus-backstore/README.md

 # django-disqus-backstore

-A django app for managing Disqus post/thread in django admin.
+A django app for managing(approve/spam/delete/update) Disqus posts in django admin.

-### WARNING: Currently this project is under initial construction to show "Hey, we can CRUD Disqus post in the django admin!", so the setting and usage may change frequently.
-It's unstable for real project now.

 ## How to use